section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 > NOTE: In this tutorial, we will use [Google Colab notebook](https://research.google.com/)

 ### Bagging vs Boosting
-As mentioned above,  in Bagging, multiple homogenous algorithms are trained independently in parallel, while in boosting, multiple homogenous algorithms are trained sequentially.
-The image below shows the difference between Bagging and boosting.
+As mentioned above, in Bagging, multiple homogenous algorithms are trained independently in parallel, while in Boosting, multiple homogenous algorithms are trained sequentially.
+The image below shows the difference between Bagging and Boosting.

 ![Bagging Vs Boosting](/engineering-education/implementing-bagging-algorithms-in-python/bagging-vs-boosting.jpg)